Iran protests leave 'over 100 dead,' Amnesty says | DW | 19.11.2019

 While the protests were triggered by a price hike in subsidized gasoline, they reflect larger discontentment with the government and a dire economy after the United States re-imposed sanctions last year following its withdrawal from the 2015 international nuclear deal

-President Hassan Rouhani has said the increase of gasoline prices by 50 percent for the first 60 liters purchased over a month and 200 percent for any extra fuel after that will be used for cash transfers to the poor.
+President Hassan Rouhani has said the increase of gasoline prices by 50% for the first 60 liters purchased over a month and 200% for any extra fuel after that will be used for cash transfers to the poor.

 Protests in Iran are not rare, but the scale and timing of this latest round appears to have heightened the regime's sense that it is under siege domestically and regionally.
 Various government officials have said they will swiftly confront demonstrations with force.